lilianhabib/pe-projects/journal.md

 ## Lesson 214: Exploring local storage

 ### Standup
 * What is one thing you learned yesterday?
+Yesterday I spent some time following along the video and creating constructor functions.

 * Is there anything you are excited to learn?
+Today I spent the morning creating some constructor functions.
+Then, I’ll be work on today’s video to figure out a way to save the data to the local storage.
+I’ll spend time some practicing everything I’ve learned since Monday.

 ## Lesson Notes